I am going to show you what you need to do to create a Python bot of your own by giving you a general recipe that you can extend at your will.

 If you don’t know how to code or you don’t know Python, I recommend you to learn it.
 Python is an extremely popular language applicable to a lot of fields.
 You can’t go wrong with it.
 And it turns out many bots on the internet are written in Python, so you must learn Python!

 There are plenty of Python courses available on the internet.
 My recommendation is that you take one basic Python course to get started, in order to learn the basics of the language.
 There are so many good courses for Python.
-Probably the most popular is a course by Dr. Chuch Severance from the University of Michigan.
+Probably the most popular is a course by Dr. Chuch Severance from the University of Michigan available on Coursera.
 If I was starting to learn Python today, he would be my first stop:

 Don’t get discouraged by the 13h in the course, every single minute will be worth it.
 And definitely don’t waste more time on other courses.
 You just need one course to learn Python.
 Nothing more.